fuseio/fuse-network/README.md

 $ docker run -ti -v $(pwd)/database:/data -v $(pwd)/config:/config/custom -p 30300:30300 -p 8545:8545 -p 8546:8546 fusenetwork/fusenet --role bootnode --parity-args --node-key UNIQUE_NAME_FOR_NODE
 ```

-##### Participant
+##### Validator

-If the client should be connected with an account to sign transactions and interact with the blockchain, the help output states that the accounts key-pair, address and the related password is necessary to provide.
+The validator should be connected with an account to sign transactions and interact with the blockchain, the help output states that the accounts key-pair, address and the related password is necessary to provide.

 To make all files accessible to the _Docker_ container needs a binded volume.